eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   the Internet, and from multiple devices.
 - Validation (e.g.: link integrity) can be done at interaction time, rather than at build time).
-- Objects can be renamed without breaking links, because the server can transparently update all backlinks when an object is edited.
+- Pages can be renamed without breaking links, because the server can transparently update all backlinks when a page is edited.

 **Cons:**